-A brand-new, fully immersive haunted attraction, called Terror Vault, is set to open this October at The San Francisco Mint.
+A brand-new, fully immersive haunted attraction, called Terror Vault, is now open at The San Francisco Mint.

-Terror Vault will be a combination of theater, haunted mazes, escape rooms and special effects, and feature some of San Francisco’s top performers and scareactors.
+Terror Vault is a combination of theater, haunted mazes, escape rooms, and special effects, and feature some of San Francisco’s top performers and scareactors.

 “I’ve been obsessed with going to haunted houses and watching horror movies since I was a kid, so being able to bring this vision to reality as an adult is beyond exciting for me,” said Peaches Christ, one of the creative minds behind Terror Vault.
 “I love San Francisco history, especially the dark history, and it’s an incredible opportunity to bring something all-new and never done before here to the city – and what better place than in the ‘Granite Lady’ herself.”

-Guests will be able to enter the Terror Vault from Wednesday, Oct.
-10 – Saturday, Nov.
+Guests can enter the Terror Vault now through Saturday, Nov.
 3, 2018.
 The experience lasts approximately 45 minutes in groups up to 12, with tickets available every half hour between 6:30 – 10 p.m.

-The brave souls seeking to enter the vault can enjoy the full liquor cash bar before or after their allotted experience time, and the bar will be open every night of the production.
+The brave souls seeking to enter the vault can enjoy the full liquor cash bar before or after their allotted experience time.
+The bar will be open every night of the production.
 Guests must be ages 21 or over to experience the Terror Vault, and tickets are $60 per person.

 Guests who aren’t comfortable interacting with the Vault’s more murderous inhabitants can opt-out anytime by wearing a special neon necklace which signals to the scareactors that the guest does not wish to interact with them and lets the guest experience the story as it unfolds around them.